sunjay/turtle/docs/guide/overview.md

   250 steps forward.
 * **Exercise 5: `(**)`** Create a program that draws a + symbol.
 You can do this using only the [`forward`] and [`right`] methods from above.
-The following is an example of what the image may look like at the end:
+The following is an example of what the image might look like at the end.
+Your image does **not** need to match this exactly.
   ![turtle plus symbol]({% link assets/images/guide/overview/exercise-plus.png %}){: .figborder .figlimitsize}
   **Hint:** Exercises 3 and 4 may help with this.